A21 Tonbridge to Pembury Dualling

 What is happening?

-We are proposing to upgrade the existing single carriageway A21 between Tonbridge and Pembury to dual 2-lane carriageways.
+We are proposing to upgrade the existing single carriageway A21 between Tonbridge and Pembury to 2 lane carriageways.

 The new dual carriageway will broadly follow the line of the existing A21 with a new grade separated junctions at Fairthorne (by the petrol station) and at Longfield Road, replacing the existing roundabout at the southern end of the scheme.
 At the northern end, there will be a minor change to the line of the slip road from the Vauxhall Lane roundabout where it joins the A21.